-The following information aims at making settling into your life in Sweden as easy and comfortable as possible.
+This page aims to make your move to Sweden as easy and comfortable as possible.
 Before leaving your home country, it’s a good idea to study some guidebooks and read up on Sweden.
-You may also get ideas and tips from the international office at your university; your university will also provide you with a student guide offering practical advice for day-to-day life in your town and at your university as well as an orientation programme at the start of your studies.
+Your university may also be able to give you good tips, and they will provide you with practical advice for day-to-day life in your town and at your university.
+Most universities also organise an orientation programme at the start of your studies.

 Register with the Swedish Tax Agency

 Banks are generally open from Monday to Friday, between 10:00 a.m. and 3:00 p.m.
 Many branches have extended opening hours at least once a week (until 6:00 p.m. in larger cities).
 Banks are closed at weekends.
-Though banks generally will require a Swedish personal identity number to open an account, many universities have arrangements with local bank branches allowing international students to open an account.
-Check with the international office at your university for advice on opening a bank account.
+Though banks will generally require a Swedish personal identity number to open an account, many universities have arrangements with local bank branches allowing international students to open an account.
+Check with your university’s international office for advice on how to open a bank account.
 Major Swedish banks include SEB, Nordea, Handelsbanken and Swedbank.

 Sweden, like most European countries, has right-hand traffic.
 The legal driving age is 18 and you are expected to have your driver’s license with you when driving.
-A foreign driver’s license is valid for a maximum of one year starting the date you register at the local tax office.
-After one year you need to obtain a Swedish driving license.
+Driver’s licenses issued outside of the EEA are valid for a maximum of one year, starting from the date you register at the local tax office.
+After that one year, you need to obtain a Swedish driving license.
 Driver’s licences issued within the EEA are valid for as long as the licence itself is valid.
-Sweden’s laws on drinking and driving are very strict and such behaviour is not only illegal, but socially unaccepted.
+Sweden’s laws on drinking and driving are very strict; driving drunk is both illegal and seen as entirely unacceptable.

 Electricity is standard European 220 volts and 50 cycles (Hz).